Saffron

 - Duration

-- Minimum 6-8 weeks; typical continuous use
+- Minimum 6-8 weeks; continuous use if effective

 PMS cyclic protocol Clinical